ShimmerEngineering/Shimmer-C-API/README.md

 # Shimmer-C-API

+# REV0_6
+- fix to calibrated time stamp when using 3 byte raw time stamp (e.g. LogAndStream 0.6)

 # REV0_5
 - major updates to allow API to work with LogAndStream 0.6 and BtStream 0.8, 3 byte raw timestamp